shenhuiying2017/azure-docs.es-es/articles/iot-suite/iot-suite-what-are-preconfigured-solutions.md

 <properties
- pageTitle="Soluciones preconfiguradas de IoT de Azure | Microsoft Azure" description="Descripción de las soluciones preconfiguradas de IoT de Azure y de sus arquitecturas con vínculos a recursos adicionales." services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Azure IoT preconfigured solutions | Microsoft Azure" description="A description of the Azure IoT preconfigured solutions and their architecture with links to additional resources." services="" suite="iot-suite" documentationCenter=""